History of McMullen House

 Today, McMullen House contains period furnishings in the Parlor and Dining Room.
 The library has numerous historical books and journals from the Pennsylvania Academy of Science.
 The three guest rooms are located upstairs.

-The Library contains historical books and a TV for guest use.
+Library: contains historical books and a TV for guest use.